 When stress levels are high – especially during the holidays and in the aftermath of the holidays – your sex hormones can take a serious hit.
 As cortisol and epinephrine kick into high gear, your pregnenolone and progesterone subsequently become depleted, which in turn can lead to spotting in between periods.

 #9.
-Your Period Can Affect Your Poop
+Your Period Can Affect Your Digestion

 If you find yourself running to the bathroom when you have your period, you’re not alone.
 According to this study, 73 percent of the women surveyed experienced abdominal pain and diarrhea before and during their periods.
 I even wrote a post about periods and poops, because it’s such “a thing”.